CSE-PROJ-2024-09/ashroy-frontend/README.md

 - **Vite**: A build tool that provides a faster and leaner development experience for modern web projects.
 - **Bootstrap**: A CSS framework for developing responsive and mobile-first websites.
 - **Firebase**: A platform developed by Google for creating mobile and web applications.
-- **React Toastify**: A React library to add alerts to your app with ease.
+- **React Icons**: A React library to add icons to your app with ease.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.

 ## Installation